dhyutin/CS50AI-Projects/README.md

 # CS50AI-Projects

-Please find my solutions for the CS50's Introduction to Artificial Intelligence with Python Course in this repo.
+Please find my solutions for the CS50's Introduction to Artificial Intelligence with Python Course in this repository

 # Week 0 :